leap-forever/YOLOv8-Mobile/README.md

 1. Open the project in Android Studio.
 2. Sync the project with Gradle files.
 3. Build the APK using Android Studio.

-#### iOS

-1. Open the Xcode project located in the `ios` directory.
-2. Set up the necessary dependencies.
-3. Build and run the project on your device or simulator.

 ## Usage